followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onRowExpanded.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **rowExpanded** event.
-Executed after a row is expanded.
+A function that is executed after a row is expanded.
 <!--/shortDescription-->

 <!--fullDescription-->